REVERSAL POINT

 Commercial lending is a private sector’s money creation activity: debt money increases by lending and decreases by repayment, and even evaporates through defaults in the system.
 More importantly, money is not neutral, since it affects real economy in the long term.

-• savers spend more than save;
+• savers spend more than they save;

 • lenders seek an expansion of their market share in lending; and